gabrielccarvalho/study/README.md

 Visit https://study.app.br/docs to view the documentation.

 ## ⚠️ Disclaimer
-> This project still does not have any docs ready.
+> This project is still under development, be careful on using it as a production-ready software.